knadh/dictpress/docs/documentation/docs/installation.md

 - `./dictpress --install` to install the tables in the Postgres DB.
 - Run `./dictpress` and visit `http://localhost:9000/admin`.

+See [Importing data](../import) to populate the dictionary database from CSVs.

 ## Compiling from source